MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debug-universal-drivers--kernel-mode-.md

     ![windows security warning - windows can't verify the publisher](images/debuglab-image-install-security-warning.png)

-    **Tip**  If you have any issues with the installation, check the following file for more information.
+    [!TIP] If you have any issues with the installation, check the following file for more information.
-    *%windir%\\inf\\setupapi.dev.log*
+    `%windir%\\inf\\setupapi.dev.log`

     For more detailed instructions, see [Configuring a Computer for Driver Deployment, Testing, and Debugging](http://msdn.microsoft.com/library/windows/hardware/hh698272.aspx).

     The INF file contains the hardware ID for installing the *tabletaudiosample.sys*.
-For the sysvad sample, the hardware ID is **root\\sysvad\_TabletAudioSample**.
+For the sysvad sample, the hardware ID is:
+    `root\\sysvad\_TabletAudioSample`

     On the target computer, open a Command Prompt window as Administrator.
-Navigate to your driver package folder, and enter the following command:
+Navigate to your driver package folder, and enter the following command: `devcon status root\\sysvad\_TabletAudioSample`

-    **devcon status root\\sysvad\_TabletAudioSample**

     Status information is displayed durring the devcon install.

 4.  **Examine the driver in Device Manager**